vvo/in-viewport/README.md

 ## Building

-We provide a pre-built version `in-viewport` in `build/in-viewport.min.js`.
+We provide a pre-built version of `in-viewport` in `build/in-viewport.min.js`.

 But you can build your own: